Mr Omar Tillo

 There is zero downtime for lip enhancement but in very few cases the patient’s lips may swell and bruise for the first few days, but very rare.

-These effects typically resolve very quickly or after two days after treatment.
+These effects typically resolve very quickly but may last up to two days after treatment.

 There is little or no discomfort – local anaesthetic and ice packs will be used to keep you as comfortable as possible.

-The will be some moderate swelling after the procedure which should last less than two days or so.
+The will be some moderate swelling after the procedure, however, this should go down after two days.